jpasholk/shortcut-menus/README.md

 ## Credits

 - [BgVault](https://www.bgvault.tech) - for the inspiration and code for the gradient background.
-- gluebyte - VCARD info and general Shortcuts wizard.
+- gluebyte - VCARD info and general Shortcuts wizardry.
 - Catify - information about base64 in VCARDS.

 ## 📝 License